pinglamb/math/analysis/series.md

 > since $(a_k)$ is decreasing.

 The comparison test can be turned into the following applicable forms.
+The use of $\limsup$ means that the sequence only needs to fulfill the criteria eventually.
+Finite number of terms violating that won't affect the convergence.

 > *Corollary.*{: .cor}
 > **[Cauchy's Test]**